 When Lindbergh got back he started to work on his system for navigation in the air, based on what Weems had developed.
 How it exactly works is rather complicated but basically it is a conjunction between the time, the Hour Angle hand, a sextant, a nautical almanac and calculations for longitude and altitude to determine a geographical position.
 This becomes a new navigational instrument that Lindbergh and Longines bring to live in a wrist watch.
 The Longines Lindbergh Hour Angle Watch, also known as the Longines-Wittnauer Lindbergh Hour Angle Watch.

-Longines Lindbergh Hour Angle Watch 1931 sketch
+How does Longines Lindbergh Hour Angle Watch work?

 The Hour Angle hand shows an equivalent to longitude but not in degrees but in an angular distance representing the time difference between Greenwich (GMT) and any other point on the Earth.
 So, somehow, if you can measure your position, with a sextant, to a certain celestial element, and you can look up where that element would be on a certain time at Greenwich and you know your own time you can calculate your longitude and latitude.
 More or less.
-To be honest, it is the closest way for us to describe how it works, but by far not accurate.
-For example, there is phenomenon called Equation of Time, the difference between ‘the time on Earth and the time above us’.
-For that the rotating bezel contains a sort of correction scale.

 Now if you really want to understand it all, read Air Navigation by Philip Van Horn Weems.
 You can download a 1943 copy for free here.
 It is 442 pages.
 Or watch the Longines video at the bottom of this post.
 If you want to know more about Charles Lindbergh, who appeared to be a fan of the nazi’s in the 1930’s and 1940’s and leaded a rather turbulent life, you should read One Summer, America 1927 by Bill Bryson.
 Back to the watch.